technologiestiftung/giessdenkiez-de-postgres-api/README.md

 ### Auth0 (deprecated)

 **!Hint: We still support using Auth0 in this API but will eventually remove it.
-Using Supabase is preferered.**
+Using Supabase is preferred.**

 Setup your auth0.com account and create a new API.
 Get your `jwksUri`, `issuer`, `audience`, `client_id` and `client_secret` values and add them to the `.env` file as well.
 The values for `client_id` and `client_secret` are only needed if you want to run local integration tests and use tools like rest-client, Postman, Insomnia or Paw to obtain a token.
 This is explained later in this document.